HemanthRaghu96/Inventory-Billing-Web-Application-Frontend/README.md

-# Inventory Billing Web Application Backend
+# Inventory Billing Web Application Frontend

 Inventory Billing Web Application is nothing but a wharehouse where a person get items from a vendor for low price and sells items for the custumors for profit. \
 In this application I have used my own API for Users ,Items ,Customers ,Vendors ,Salesorders ,Purchaseorders ,Invoices ,Bills. \